-Each week we will discuss both the textbook (Jerome Stern's Making Shapely Fiction) and published fiction.
+Class Participation: 20% (200 points) Each week we will discuss both the textbook (Jerome Stern's Making Shapely Fiction) and published fiction/poetry.
 Doing the reading is only half the assignment.
-In-class discussion of the material is equally important.
-Not having your texts in class will result in a participation grade of ZERO for the day.
+In-class discussion of the material is the other half.
+Not having your books and printed stories in class will result in a participation grade of zero for the day.
 I will also periodically give reading quizzes, and a failing grade will earn a participation grade of zero for that day.

-On workshop days it is expected that you come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
+Also, each week you must type a response of 250 words for EACH story we read and have those responses printed and with you in class on the day we discuss the story.
+These responses, once revised, will accumulate into your Critical Analyses.
+Failure to have these printed responses with you in class on the day we discuss the story will result in a participation grade of zero for the day AND will drop your Critical Analysis paper by one letter grade.
+On workshop days it is expected that you will come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
 I urge you to read the piece once, without marking it, before writing your marginal notes during the second read.
 In addition to your marginal comments in ink or pencil, attach your typed response to the author's piece with a staple.
 In addition, provide me with a copy of your typed responses at the end of the semester.
 These typed responses will form part of your participation grade.
 (In-class discussion, preparedness (including timely response to all class emails), and (especially) engagement/attitude are all parts of participation.
 A writing workshop should be a safe place where everyone should feel encouraged and welcome to share their thoughts/feelings-the participation of those who fail to respect their peers' thoughts/feelings will be graded accordingly.)

-Critical Analyses: 60% (600 points)

-Ten 600-word responses to the reading.
-The analyses will be evaluated based on the following criteria:

-- 1. Demonstrated reading of the stories/essay - 2.
-Critical thinking - 3.
-Depth of analysis - 4.
-Engagement with the discussion of craft.
+Critical Analyses: 60% (600 points) Four 1,500-word responses to the reading: The structure and content of the critical analyses (worth 150 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
+The analyses will be evaluated based on the following criteria: demonstrated reading of the stories/chapters; critical thinking; depth of analysis; engagement with the discussion of craft.
 Your analytical and critical skills are expected to improve over the course of the semester, both through practice and in response to my written feedback.

-My goal is that your analyses achieve the following:

-1. Make a claim about our reading based on Stern's ideas or those we discussed in class.

-- 2. Provide textual support for your claim from the story being discussed.
+My goal is that your analyses achieve the following: - 1.
+Make a claim about our reading based on Stern's ideas or those we discussed in class. - 2.
+Provide textual support for your claim from the story being discussed.
 Point to the specific words in the text of the stories that made you think what you thought and that support and prove your point. - 3.
 Provide analysis of your claim and the text.
 Answer the question "so what?"
 What does this mean within the context of the work as a whole?
 How does this section contribute to the author's overall intent?